Everyone likes to know how much something will cost.

 SOMETHING ELSE TO CONSIDER:

 This is a service-based industry.
 That’s our mindset.
 We exist to serve you; to provide what you want.
 A lot of good work is created when people enjoy working together.
 The first time we go through this process we’ll work hard to help you understand cost implications of various decisions.
 We’re not here to make a quick killing on one job, or tick off our clients so they don’t call again.
 We also believe if you’re approaching a project that won’t be successful due to deadline and/or budget limitations, we’ll tell you that, too – not just say yes and drop the ball.
 If we take on your project, it’ll be great.
 CraneDigital believes that happy clients are the win.
 Everything else is gravy.
 But to do that requires good communication, and process.
 Some people are in a hurry, and we get that too.
 Sometimes we’re able to help, other times not.
 We’ll never compromise quality.

 If you’re kicking tires, looking for another number to compare someone else’s quote to, please consider simply going with the company who as already invested time and energy addressing your request, rather than sending everyone on a wild goose chase.

-Things can vary substantially – up or down, but at least now you have something helping guide next steps.
+Things can vary substantially – up or down – but at least the above provides something to help guide next steps.
 Stop by and say hello.
-We’d love to hear more about what it’ll take to communicate your vision and add you to the long list of happy clients.
+We’d love to hear more about what it will take to communicate your vision, and add you to the long list of happy clients.

 Give CraneDigital a call for your next marketing animation.
 We can help.